Acts and Regulations

 - Employment standards, including general holidays, annual vacations, working hours, unjust dismissals, minimum wage, layoff procedures and severance pay.

-The Labour Program of Human Resources and Skills Development Canada also administers or is governed by, in whole or in part, other Acts and Regulations in fulfilling its mandate.
+The Labour Program of Employment and Social Development Canada also administers or is governed by, in whole or in part, other Acts and Regulations in fulfilling its mandate.

 All of the government's Acts and Regulations can be found on the Justice Canada website.